ZI-Youtuber/Forked-Search-Engine/README.md

 # Forked-Search-Engine
-Just so I can learn of how to make a serach engine
+Just so I can learn of how to make a search engine

 https://zi-youtuber.github.io/Forked-Search-Engine/